Kars77773/Dienstregeling-programmaaatje/README.md

     - '/Help' opens the help program.
 Here you've access to 'Stationsnummers','Error codes' and 'Toevoegen Dienst en Nummer'.
 You can access those subprograms by pressing the number corressponing to the subprograms available and then ENTER.
     - '/afsl' wipes the console and closes the program
     - '/ops' wipes the console
     - '/nds' opens the 'Nieuwe Dienst' or 'New Schedule' program.
 Here you can enter information by filling in the inputs given.
 There are 7 steps.
-After completing the 7 steps, you will have to enter J/N/W.
+After completing the 7 steps, you will have to enter J/W.
         - W for 'Wijzigen' or 'changing' to change any of the inputs you gave.
-        - N to stop making a 'Nieuwe Dienst' or 'New Schedule'
         - J to agree to your given information.
 The program will generate a schedule after this The generated schedule will be put in 'Gegenereerde dienst.txt'.
 To use this schedule, copy the genereted schedule
     - '/dnr' opens the 'DNR'or 'Diensnummer' or 'Schedule number' program.
 Here you can enter a schedule number.
 You can retrieve all the available 'Schedule number's by using the 'Help' command in the home loop, and using the 'Help' subprogram 'Stationsnummers' or number '1'.
     - '/update log' opens the update log.
+    - '/games' to choose for a game.
+    - 'cd..' to go back a location in the program.

+### 1.2.
+Available games.
+    - '/tic tac toe' for tic tac toe game.
+        - using '/bot' to play against a bot.
+The game starst automatically
+        - using '/play' to play against another person.
+            - using '/start' to start the game.

 ##  2. Additional files
 With this program there are (currently) 7 files needed for the program to work correctly.
 The amount of files needed can change with every update.